dyuk01/blog/_posts/2024-06-04-IsSubsequence.markdown

 ## Space Complexity
 O(1)
 > Only new variable initialized is 'index', which is an int variable(fixed amount).
-Resulting of O(1)
+Resulting in O(1)

 ---